AussiePete2015/dn-cassandra/docs/Deployment-Scenarios.md

     }" add-nodes.yml
 ```

-As you can see, this is essentially the same command we ran previously to add the initial set of three non-seed nodes to our cluster in the static inventory scenario.
-The only changes to the previous command are that we are using a different playbook (the [add-nodes.yml](../add-nodes.yml) playbook instead of the [site.yml](../site.yml) playbook), the `start_cassandra` variable has been set to `false` (that is the default value, but we often set it here anyway just to ensure that the `cassandra` service won't be set to start at the end of the playbook run because of a value set elsewhere) and the `auto_bootstrap` variable has been set to `true` (so the new nodes that we are adding will explicitly be set to `auto_bootstrap` when they are started).
+As you can see, this is essentially the same command we ran previously to provision our cluster initially in the static inventory scenario.
+The only changes to the previous command are that we are using a different playbook (the [add-nodes.yml](../add-nodes.yml) playbook instead of the [provision-cassandra.yml](../provision-cassandra.yml) playbook), the `start_cassandra` variable has been set to `false` (that is the default value, but we often set it here anyway just to ensure that the `cassandra` service won't be set to start at the end of the playbook run because of a value set elsewhere) and the `auto_bootstrap` variable has been set to `true` (so the new nodes that we are adding will explicitly be set to `auto_bootstrap` when they are started; again this is the default but we have specified it explicitly here).

 To add new nodes to an existing Cassandra cluster in an AWS or OpenStack environment, we would simply create the new nodes we want to add in that environment and tag them appropriately (using the same `Tenant`, `Application`, `Project`, and `Domain` tags that we used when creating our initial cluster).
 With those new machines tagged appropriately, the command used to add a new set of nodes to an existing cluster in an OpenStack environment would look something like this: